 Today, when faithful worshipers read the Bible, it is as if God’s fatherly voice is telling them the way to go and urging them to readjust their course of conduct so as to walk in it.
 Each Christian should listen carefully as Jehovah speaks through the pages of the Bible and through Bible-based publications provided by “the faithful and discreet slave.”
 Let each one apply himself to Bible reading, for ‘it means his life.’

 According to the prophecy God hides himself until such time as he reveals himself immediately before executing judgment against the earthly agency that threatens to annihilate his people.
 If, though, God’s revelation of himself is merely expressed through the Bible, how is it that God has been hidden?
-Hasn’t the Bible been freely available, at least for recent generations?
+Hasn’t the Bible been freely available?
 Besides, Jehovah’s instruction comes about simultaneous to his feeding his people bread and water in the form of distress and oppression.
-But do not Jehovah’s Witnesses believe they are living in spiritual paradise.
+But do not Jehovah’s Witnesses believe they are living in a spiritual paradise.
 Where is the distress and oppression that accompanies the revelation of the Grand Instructor?